alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 Adding a submission fee:

 - encourages community members to focus on the problems and features they care about most
-- ensures that *some* funding exists for every submitted bounty
+- ensures that *some* funding exists for every submitted bounty, at a level suitable for very small fixes
 - covers the maintainer time spent reviewing the initial submission

 ### Why can bounties be funded by multiple sources?